Kenneth Copeland: Aviation

+Copeland raised funds for the building of a hangar, upgrading of the runway, and maintenance.
+In 2015, Copeland, in a broadcast alongside fellow televangelist Jesse Duplantis, defended the use of private jets as a necessary part of their ministries.

+As of 2024, Federal Aviation Administration (FAA) records indicated that no aircraft were based at the Kenneth Copeland Airport and that it had a single usable runway; that same year, KCM told the Fort Worth Star-Telegram that it was raising money to resurface the second runway so it could be used again.
+It was using the former Marine Corps hospital building as a medical clinic for church members.

 Kenneth Copeland Bible College

 Kenneth Copeland Bible College (KCBC) is located on the property of Kenneth Copeland Ministries and Eagle Mountain International Church (EMIC).
 KCBC is an accredited member with Transworld Accrediting Commission International.
 On August 28, 2003, Kenneth Copeland Bible College opened an extension campus in Langley, British Columbia.